Back to Bataan: Plot

-Major Hasko (Richard Loo), one of the Japanese commanders, attempts to appease the local population by staging a semi-independence ceremony to reduce popular support for the Filipino resistance.
+Major Hasko, one of the Japanese commanders, attempts to appease the local population by staging a semi-independence ceremony to reduce popular support for the Filipino resistance.
 Madden, Bonifacio, and the guerrillas attack the ceremony, where Dalisay finally reveals her true alliance during her radio broadcast: She urges her people to rise up against the Japanese.
-Most of the Japanese troops are killed in the raid, but a young Filipino boy named Maximo Cuenca (one of Barnes' students) is captured.
+Most of the Japanese troops are killed in the raid, but a Filipino student named Maximo Cuenca is captured.
 After being beaten, he agrees to lead the Japanese to Madden's hideout.
 However, as they near that spot, Maximo, sitting in the front seat of a Japanese transport truck, suddenly grabs the steering wheel, sending it careening down a mountainside.
 He later dies in the arms of Miss Barnes.

-Colonel Madden is ordered out of the field, leaving Captain Bonifacio in command of the Filipino resistance.
-Several months later, in October 1944, Bonifácio and his group travel to Leyte, where rumors are circulating of the impending American invasion to liberate the Philippines.
-After arriving on a beach in Leyte, Bonifacio is reunited with Madden who has arrived by submarine along with Lt.
-Commander Waite (Lawrence Tierney), a U.S. naval officer.
-Waite tasks Bonifacio and Madden with a mission of taking and holding a small village to block Japanese reinforcements from repelling the impending landing of American forces that are due within 24 hours.
+When Colonel Madden is ordered out of the field, Captain Bonifacio takes command of the Filipino resistance.
+Several months later, in October 1944, Bonifácio and his group travel to Leyte, where rumors circulate of an impending American invasion to liberate the Philippines.
+Bonifacio is reunited with Madden on a beach at Leyte, coming ashore from a submarine with Lieutenant-Commander Waite (Lawrence Tierney), a U.S. naval officer.
+Waite orders Bonifacio and Madden to secure a small village to prevent Japanese reinforcements from repelling the impending American landings.

-By trickery, Madden, Bonifacio, and their men engage and defeat the Japanese garrison in a fierce pitched battle.
-Two enemy soldiers, however, get away on a motorcycle and spread the alarm.
-Japanese tanks and soldiers attack.
-The defenders manage to knock out most of the tanks, but are on the verge of being forced to retreat.
-Just when all seems lost, American reinforcements and tanks arrive and turn the tide of battle.
+Madden, Bonifacio, and their men defeat the Japanese garrison in a fierce pitched battle.
+Colonel Korok escapes on a motorcycle to spread the alarm, and Japanese tanks and soldiers counter-attack.
+The defenders manage to knock out most of the tanks, but American reinforcements and tanks arrive to turn the tide of battle.

 The film ends with another short montage, this time showing several of the actual released Americans from the Cabanatuan prison camp.